Catholics say the Church is inseparably visible and invisible.

 The Body of Christ

 Catholics agree with Evangelicals who say the Church is invisible, however we don't stop there.
-I believe that the Church is inseparably visible and invisible because Jesus was inseparably human and divine.
+We believe that the Church is inseparably visible and invisible because Jesus was inseparably human and divine.

 - "He is the [visible] image of the invisible God (Col 1:15)